Tyler Burton

-Tyler Burton (born February 11, 2000) is an American college basketball player for the Richmond Spiders of the Atlantic 10 Conference (A-10).
+Tyler Burton (born February 11, 2000) is an American basketball player, currently a free agent.
+He played college basketball for the Villanova Wildcats and the Richmond Spiders.

 High school career

-Burton played five years of varsity basketball for Marianapolis Preparatory School in Thompson, Connecticut under head coach Andrew Vitale.
+Burton played five years of varsity basketball for Marianapolis Preparatory School in Thompson, Connecticut, under head coach Andrew Vitale.
 He experienced a growth spurt as a sophomore, and opted to reclassify, repeating his freshman year despite sufficient academic achievement.
 He was named New England Preparatory School Athletic Council Class B Player of the Year in his junior and senior seasons.
-Burton committed to playing college basketball for Richmond after developing a close connection with assistant coach Marcus Jenkins, choosing the Spiders over offers from St. Bonaventure, Rhode Island and Siena.
+Burton committed to playing college basketball for Richmond after developing a close connection with assistant coach Marcus Jenkins, choosing the Spiders over offers from St. Bonaventure, Rhode Island, and Siena.

 College career

 As a freshman at Richmond, Burton averaged 4.6 points and 3.9 rebounds per game.
 He entered the starting lineup as a sophomore due to a season-ending injury to Nick Sherod prior to the season.
 Burton averaged 12 points and 7.6 rebounds per game, and was named Atlantic 10 Most Improved Player.
 He assumed an expanded role in his junior season with the departure of Blake Francis.
 On November 20, 2021, Burton recorded 30 points and nine rebounds in a 73–70 loss to Drake.
 On February 4, 2022, he scored a career-high 36 points in a 71–61 victory over St. Bonaventure.
 Burton was named to the Second Team All-Atlantic 10.
 As a junior, he averaged 16.1 points and 7.7 rebounds per game.
-On April 6, 2022, Burton declared for the 2022 NBA draft while maintaining his college eligibility.
+On April 6, 2022, Burton declared for the 2022 NBA draft while maintaining his college eligibility, but later withdrew.
+On May 31, 2023, he removed his name from the 2023 NBA draft and transferred as a graduate to Villanova.